Ferns are not exactly the type of plants you would recommend to new plant parents. Why is that?

 The ASPCA, the American Society for the Prevention of Cruelty to Animals, is the place to visit (online!) when wondering whether a plant is toxic or not to your pets.
 But as far as the Kangaroo Paw fern goes, there is no information to be found on the website.
 It does neither figure on their list of toxic plants to cats nor on their list of non-toxic plants to cats.

 We couldn’t find any reliable information on whether the Kangaroo Paw fern is poisonous to dogs or not.
 The ASPCA, the American Society for the Prevention of Cruelty to Animals, which usually provides a reliable answer to this kind of question, does not list this type of fern in their list featuring plants that are toxic to cats (but it does also not feature in their list of plants that are actually non-toxic to dogs).

 How to display a Kangaroo Paw fern?

 It is most common to grow Kangaroo Paw ferns in a regular pot as a tabletop plant, as these plants don’t get very tall.
-Growing Kangaroo Paw ferns in hanging baskets is also possible.
+Growing Kangaroo Paw ferns in hanging baskets are also possible.